 The City has made substantial progress on these action items.
-While the creation of an LHD was fully vetted and ultimately not adopted, the City did adopt a demolition delay ordinance in addition to the two recent ordinances that address both demolition and design in the downtown and surrounding residential neighborhoods.
-The ordinances address development concerns through design review and demolition review for structures that are either listed as contributory to the City's National Register Historic District.
+While the creation of an LHD was fully vetted and ultimately not adopted, the City did adopt a demolition delay ordinance in addition to two ordinances in 2014 that address both demolition and design in the downtown and surrounding residential neighborhoods.
+The ordinances address development concerns through design review and demolition review for structures that are listed as contributory to the City's National Register Historic District.